Spymac/photo-rotator/README.md

-# TMC222 via Python i2c
+# Photo Rotator with TMC222 and LEDs

 Python (SMBus) i2c communication with TMC222 stepper controller - used on Raspberry Pi.
 Good starting point for rotating motor.